dsnopek/panelizer-d8-prototype/README.txt

 need.
 You may need to visit Site Building >> Pages and enable the appropriate pages for supported entities.

-Note that in all cases, modifying panelizer settings for an entity requires update privileges for that entity.
+Note that in all cases, modifying Panelizer settings for an entity requires update privileges for that entity.

 Panelizer operates in four basic modes: